Search current offerings based on your criteria with Benzinga's New Alternative Investments Screener.

 To get you started, Benzinga’s put together a list of 10 high-return investments — with low, medium and high-risk options you can review.
+High-risk investments offer incredible potential, but you should remember that could also lose your money.
+Budgeting, researching, and preparing are almost more important than the investment itself.

 3 Low-Risk Investments